Camping and Backcountry Huts

 Backcountry Camping and Shelters

-There is one backcountry shelter in Mount Revelstoke National Park.
-Caribou Cabin is open in winter only and is located 20 km up the Meadows in the Sky Parkway.
-The cabin sleeps six people and there are foam sleeping pads provided, as well as a woodstove and firewood.
-There is a fee of $14.70 per person per night to use this cabin - this fee includes a wilderness pass.
-Contact the office of Mount Revelstoke and Glacier National Parks to book this cabin and obtain the key.
+Caribou Cabin - Winter overnight use is available at Caribou Cabin located 20 km up the Meadows in the Sky Parkway.
+The cabin sleeps six people.
+Foam sleeping pads are provided, as well as a wood stove and firewood.
+There is a fee of $14.70 per person per night to use the cabin.
+Contact the Parks Canada office in Revelstoke to book this cabin.